Host Defense Mushroom Powders Review 2026: Legit or Overhyped?

 Partial

-Lion's Mane shows modest cognitive benefits in small trials only.
+Lion's Mane shows modest cognitive benefits in small human trials; most evidence is animal/cell-based.

 Based on: Lion's Mane, BrainPower Stack